-In order to facilitate the implementation of the goals of the Alpine Convention and to be nearer to the territory, the Permanent Secretariat decided to conclude Memoranda of Understanding with several local organizations.
+In order to facilitate the implementation of the goals of the Alpine Convention and to be nearer to the territory, the Permanent Secretariat decided to conclude Memoranda of Understanding with several local organisations.
 Seven have already been signed.

-The shared goal is to promote the knowledge and the implementation of the Alpine Convention also in areas more remote from the regions where the Secretariat’s offices or the responsible ministries are located.
-The strong link between the Infopoints and the territory they act in facilitates the implementation of the Alpine Convention’s objectives by involving the inhabitants, administrations, tourists, institutions and also a range of private and public organizations.
+The shared goal is to promote the knowledge and the implementation of the Alpine Convention in areas more remote from the regions where the Secretariat’s offices or the responsible ministries are located.
+The strong link between the Infopoints and the territory they act in facilitates the implementation of the Alpine Convention’s objectives by involving inhabitants, administrations, tourists, institutions and also a range of private and public organisations.
 Their role is therefore larger than a simple information transmitter; in the framework of the Memoranda of Understanding signed, the Infopoints act as the main connection between the Alpine Convention and the territory.